-ICT Network Manager has overall responsibility for breach notification within the College.
+ICT Services Manager has overall responsibility for breach notification within the College.
 They are responsible for ensuring breach notification processes are adhered to by all staff and are the designated point of contact for personal data breaches.

-In the absence of the ICT Network Manager, please do contact Business Manager
+In the absence of the ICT Services Manager, please do contact our Business Manager